 The Philadelphia School supports community events

 TPS is a member of the Center City Residents Association and the Friends of Schuylkill River Park (FSRP).
-The school helped fund the installation of the park's new playground equipment and pays toward the upkeep of the field.
+The school helped fund the installation of the park's playground equipment and pays toward the upkeep of the field.

-The Philadelphia School makes its facilities available at little or no cost to the community
+Tps makes its facilities available at little or no cost to the community

-The Taney Baseball and Basketball leagues hold clinics and events at TPS.
+The Taney Baseball and Basketball leagues hold clinics at TPS.
 The school makes its facilities available for community meetings when school is not in session.
-Most recently, the school provided meeting space for community meetings regarding Children's Hospital's research facility on Schuylkill Avenue.
+Most recently, the school provided space for community meetings regarding Children's Hospital's research facility on Schuylkill Avenue.
 In spring 2012 the school became a polling station, serving Philadelphia residents in two divisions in the 30th Ward.

 Our faculty and staff serve a variety of nonprofit organizations